Minestom/minestom.net/docs/feature/events/server-list-ping.md

 After receiving the server list ping response, modern clients send an additional packet intended to calculate latency.
 Minestom provides the `ClientPingServerEvent` for this.

 The event may be cancelled, in which case a response packet will not be sent.
-However, various delay methods can affect the apparant latency:
+However, various delay methods can affect the apparent latency:

 ```java
 event.setDelay(new UpdateOption(5, TimeUnit.SECOND));